xebialabs/integration-server-gradle-plugin/documentation/docs/deploy/configuration.md

 Currently, this is used only internally in Digital.ai to point to a package with imported data. <br/>
 Before server starts, database is going to be populated by the imported data, to save the time during test run.

+## Cache Server

+We can use a standalone cache server to be used with Deploy master/worker.
+Only Infinispan Cache Server is supported for now.
+In order to use the cache server, set the `useCache` project property as true.
+In addition to the `useCache` property, the cache server will be started only if there are more than one Deploy Servers or Deploy Worker.
+The Infinispan Cache Server by default will be started on `11222`  port.
+You can change this by passing a specific port through the `cachePort` project property.

 ## Tests section

 You can create Jython based tests and communicate with Deploy through CLI.